Table of contents

 So, what do you focus on?
 Long-tail keywords, which are very specific keywords that people are searching for, or broader keywords that are more general?
 How many keywords do you use per post?
 These are all things that can trip you up if you’re not careful with the way you approach them.

 The best way to approach keywords is to be selective.
 Start by researching what topics would work best for your audience.
 Once you have those topics, then you can research the best keywords to use for each post.
 You want to make sure that your keywords are general enough to receive a lot of traffic but specific enough to rank well for them.
+You can use AI SEO tools to further optimize your blog content for higher rankings.
+These tools use natural language processing (NLP) to identify relevant semantic keywords related to your target keyword, providing suggestions for better optimization.

 Every business cares about the ROI.
 So, the next most important factor in setting content marketing goals is to estimate the ROI.
+To gauge content marketing ROI, first, register your company with relevant authorities, utilizing register your company for added professionalism and credibility in marketing efforts.

 Break down your content marketing efforts into three different buckets: acquisition, engagement, and conversion.